 The school wants all pupils to appear smart and tidy.
 One of our tasks is to prepare young people for adult life and the world of work.
 We want all our pupils to take a pride in their appearance.
 Our uniform rules must be seen in the context of a school wanting to do the best for its pupils.

 Hair – must be of one natural colour.
 Pupils must not have hair cut in an unacceptable extreme of fashion.
-Hair must be no shorter than a no 3 cut.
+Hair must be no shorter than a no. 2 cut.
 The Headteacher will ultimately make a judgement on what constitutes an ‘extreme’ hairstyle.

-Jewellery – girls with pierced ears may wear one pair of plain gold or silver studs in their ear lobes.
+Jewellery – pupils with pierced ears may wear one pair of plain gold or silver studs in their ear lobes.
 Double earrings are not permitted.
 Earrings must be removed for PE.
-Boys are not permitted to wear earrings.
 No other jewellery is allowed.
 Make-up and nail varnish are not allowed.

 Bags – should be strong enough to protect books and big enough to hold an A4 file.
 Handbags are not allowed.

 Graffiti – bags, pencil cases, exercise books etc., must have no graffiti on them.

 School uniform is compulsory for all pupils at All Hallows.
 It is our experience that the tone of the school depends to a large extent upon school uniform.
 Pupils who resort to extremes of fashion or who repeatedly abuse the rules concerning school uniform will be subject to escalating sanctions.

 PLEASE NOTE: THE SKIRT CAN ONLY BE BOUGHT FROM THE FOLLOWING SUPPLIERS.
 SKIRTS BOUGHT FROM ANY OTHER SUPPLIER ARE NOT PART OF OUR SCHOOL UNIFORM AND WILL NOT BE ALLOWED IN SCHOOL.